 The new products added range from high-tech healthcare devices to advanced semiconductors to software media.
 Implementation of the expansion began on July 1, 2016, and it will be largely in place by 2019.

 All told, approximately $1.3 trillion worth of tech goods will be traded duty-free under the ITA expansion, a sum greater than global trade in automobiles and three times greater than trade in clothing, according to the WTO.
 By one estimate, this expansion of the ITA could add an estimated $190 billion to global GDP annually.

 In addition, the United States must ensure that WTO accession agreements are monitored, and new participants, such as Russia, meet their obligations in law and spirit.
-The United States should also press for additional WTO members such as China to accede to the Agreement on Government Procurement.

 In short, the WTO has beaten expectations to deliver commercially significant benefits in recent years.
 The U.S. business community is committed to working to ensure that the organization continues to deliver measures to boost growth worldwide.